Pasque Flowers at Therfield Heath © Steve Chilton

 The valuable information they collect on birds, mammals, insects, plants and other species groups helps track how the natural world is changing around us.

-Wild About Hertfordshire – Our 150th anniversary at St Albans Museum (21 March - 6 July 2025) – looks back at 150 years of sharing and extending that knowledge.
-It celebrates our county’s wildlife and habitats and shows how the work of dedicated volunteers is helping protect them for the future in uncertain times.
+Wild About Hertfordshire – Our 150th anniversary at St Albans Museum (21 March - 6 July 2025) – looked back at 150 years of sharing and extending that knowledge.
+It celebrated our county’s wildlife and habitats and showed how the work of dedicated volunteers is helping protect them for the future in uncertain times.

 Photo: Peregrine Falcon (female) at St Albans Cathedral © Patrick Wainwright

-These pages provide additional information relating to some of the exhibits:
+These pages provide additional information about some of the exhibits:

 The River Ver and other Hertfordshire chalk streams